International 214 Licenses

 And Who Needs One?

 The Federal Communications Commission (FCC) requires any person that provides telecommunications services to or from the United States to receive an authorization under Section 214 of the Communications Act of 1934.
 This authorization is called an International Section 214 Authorization, or, commonly, an International 214 License.
-The definition of “telecommunications services” is very broad and includes private line, switched long distance, prepaid services, calling cards, VOIP services and many similar services.
-Whether you resell the telecommunications services of another company or provide services using your own facilities, you will need the International 214 Authorization.
+The definition of “telecommunications services” is very broad and includes private line, switched long distance, prepaid services and calling card services.
+However, VOIP service providers do not currently need the International 214 License.
+Whether you resell the telecommunications services of another company or provide services using your own facilities, you may need the International 214 Authorization.

 Frequently Asked Questions